Chandigarh – The City Beautiful

 International Dolls Museum

-Located in Sector 23, International Dolls Museum in Chandigarh, India is one of the best museums of our country.
+Located in Sector 23, International Dolls Museum in Chandigarh, India is one of the best museums in our country.
 It houses splendid dolls and puppets gathered from all over the world.

 Covering an area of 10 acres, Terrace garden in Chandigarh, India was set up in the year 1979.
 It is located in Sector 33.
 The main attraction factor of the terraced flower garden is its lighted musical fountain, where popular folk, as well as film songs, are played.

 Mohali Cricket Stadium

 Also called as Punjab Cricket Association IS Bindra Stadium it is a cricket ground located in Mohali, near Chandigarh.
 The stadium is home to the Punjab team.
 The construction of the stadium took around ₹ 25 crores and 3 years to complete.
 It is popularly referred to as the Mohali Stadium.
 India has a total of 29 International cricket grounds, including 19 of test match grounds but Mohali cricket ground at Chandigarh in Punjab is one of the most beautiful looking of them.

 The Fateh Burj is the tallest minaret in India situated in the historical village of Chappar Chiri in the SAS Nagar district, Punjab.
 The 328 ft tower is dedicated to the establishment of the Sikh Misls in a large part of India.
 “Baba Banda Singh Bahadur War Memorial” at Chapparchiri in SAS Nagar near sector-91 Mohali was inaugurated on 30th November 2011.
 The 20-acre memorial commemorates Baba Singh Bahadur’s glorious victory over the Mughal forces in May 1710.

 Le Corbusier Centre